 Kyle turned to Eleanora.
-“When did you last see Sir Humphrey alive?” he said.
+“When did you last see Sir Humphrey alive?”

 Her face brightened at receiving the handsome deputy’s undivided attention.
 She reached up to touch her cap.
 Her restless fingers slid down to the back of her neck before moving around to caress her chest above the swell of her breasts under her gown.
 “Yesterday morning, I think,” she said.
 “Is it important?” she added, her eyes wide.